 Why can’t I get DSL or Cable?

-Every business is connected to the Public Switched Telephone Network (PSTN), so if you can’t receive DSL, it has to be for another reason.
-It could be because your office is too far from the Phone Company’s wire center (where your phone lines originate); or the lines that lead up to your location have been multiplied too many times; or the lines that service your location are old and need to be replaced; or there is no DSLAM (piece of equipment that creates DSL internet connections) in the wire center that services your area.
+Nearly every business is connected to the Public Switched Telephone Network (PSTN), so if you can’t receive DSL, it has to be for another reason.
+It could be because your office is too far from the local company’s wire center (where your phone lines originate) or you’re too far from the nearest fiber pedistal; or the lines that lead up to your location have been multiplied too many times; or the lines that service your location are old and need to be replaced; or there is no DSLAM (piece of equipment that creates DSL internet connections) in the wire center that services your area.

 I’m still under contract, what options do I have?